VisiumCH/AMLD-2021-Graphs/README.md

 In this workshop, you will get familiar with graph data and you will learn the fundamental concepts behind graph neural networks.
-After building and training your own GNN, you'll be introduced to GNNExplainer, a model-agnostic framework for interpreting GNN results.
+After building and training your own GNN, you will be introduced to `GNNExplainer`, a model-agnostic framework for interpreting GNN results.
 Thus, you will be able to visualize explanations for your GNN's predictions, giving a sense to the model outputs.